whatiskeptiname/Minor-Python-Scripts/pep8_practice/README.md

     angle brackets, diamond brackets, cone brackets or chevrons: < > or ⟨ ⟩

 ## Rules:
-- Any line cant exceed 80 characters
+- Any line can't exceed 80 characters

 - Use four spaces for indentation